grpc/grpc-swift-protobuf/Sources/GRPCProtobuf/Documentation.docc/Articles/API-stability-of-generated-code.md

 will be done in a source-compatible way.

 If APIs are no longer suitable then they may be deprecated in favour of new ones.
-Existing API will never be removed and deprecated APIs will continue to function.
+Within a major version of the package existing API won't be removed and deprecated APIs will continue to function.

 If the generator introduces new ways to generate code which are incompatible with the previously generated code then they will require explicit opt-in via an